Post Summary: The Complete Packing List For The Coziest Weekend In!

 Winter Cabin Trip

-A winter cabin trip is a perfect time to stay and relax!
+A winter cabin trip is a perfect time to stay in and relax!
 Pack an extra cozy pair of slippers, your favorite pajamas, and fuzzy sweaters to lounge around the house.
-Don’t forget your snow boots and a warm coat, in case the day calls for a spontaneous snowball fight outside!

 Spring Cabin Trip

-Sturdy rain boots and a rain jacket are a must on a cabin trip in the springtime!
+Waterproof hiking boots and a rain jacket are a must on a cabin trip in the springtime!
 (Especially if you’re staying at a rainy getaway like the Oregon Coast Modern)

 Summer Cabin Trip

-Planning a cabin trip in the summer means there will be plenty of time spent outside.
 Protect yourself with sunscreen and bug spray, and pack water-safe shoes to get in and out of the water (if nearby) with ease.

-Fall Cabin Trip
+Fall Cabin Trip Essentials

-Fall cabin trips are perfect for late-night bonfires and roasting s’mores!
 Don’t forget to pack a few extra cozy blankets, s’more skewers, and a log carrier to keep the bonfire going all night long.

-So now that you’ve got the basic cabin essentials packed (toiletries, reservations, food, weather gear), what else should you be packing?
 Well, that’s up to you and your ideal cabin aesthetic!
 Your cabin checklist can vary greatly from person to person, so this is why we’ve created this quiz below.

-Take the test to find out what you should add to your cabin packing list.
 We’re even sharing some recommended PNW rental cabins based on your preferences, and recommending activities, too!

 Quiz: Which Is Your Cabin Aesthetic?